Bayesian hierarchical weighting adjustment and survey inference: Abstract

 \section{Abstract}

-We combine Bayesian prediction and weighted inference as a unified approach to survey inference.
+We combine weighting and Bayesian prediction in a unified approach to survey inference.
 The general principles of Bayesian analysis imply that models for survey outcomes should be conditional on all variables that affect the probability of inclusion.
-We incorporate the weighting variables under the framework of multilevel regression and poststratification, as a byproduct generating model-based weights after smoothing.
+We incorporate all the variables that are used in the weighting adjustment under the framework of multilevel regression and poststratification, as a byproduct generating model-based weights after smoothing.
+We improve small area estimation by dealing with different complex issues caused by real-life applications to obtain robust inference at finer levels for subdomains of interest.
 We investigate deep interactions and introduce structured prior distributions for smoothing and stability of estimates.
-The computation is done via Stan and implemented in the open source R package {\tt rstanarm} ready for public use.
-Simulation studies illustrate that model-based prediction and weighting inference outperform classical weighting.
-We apply the proposal to the New York Longitudinal Study of Wellbeing.
-The new approach generates robust weights and increases efficiency for finite population inference, especially for subsets of the population.
+The computation is done via Stan and is implemented in the open-source R package {\em rstanarm} and available for public use.
+We evaluate the design-based properties of the Bayesian procedure.
+Simulation studies illustrate how the model-based prediction and weighting inference can outperform classical weighting.
+We apply the method to the New York Longitudinal Study of Wellbeing.
+The new approach generates smoothed weights and increases efficiency for robust finite population inference, especially for subsets of the population.

 {\bf Keywords:} Weighting, Prediction, Multilevel regression and poststratification, Structured prior